hpc/charliecloud/doc/ch-run.rst

     * `Fedora <https://fedoraproject.org/wiki/Features/UsrMove>`_
     * `Debian <https://wiki.debian.org/UsrMerge>`_

+:code:`$TMPDIR`
-* :code:`$TMPDIR`: Unset, because this is almost certainly a host path, and that host path is made available in the guest at :code:`/tmp` unless :code:`--private-tmp` is given.
+  Unset, because this is almost certainly a host path, and that host path is made available in the guest at :code:`/tmp` unless :code:`--private-tmp` is given.

 Setting variables with :code:`--set-env`
 ----------------------------------------